 Anyway, I recently did an interview for a role model of mine in the travel blogging industry, Becky Van Dijk from We Are Travel Girls, and one of the questions she asked me was “What advice would you give your younger self, with regards to business and life?” and it really got me thinking.
 Wouldn’t it be nice if we could go back in time and use all of the lessons we’ve learned to do things a little bit better, a little bit sooner, a little bit more thoughtful.
 But then again, it’s the mistakes, the rough roads, the missed turns that end up shaping our lives.
 I wouldn’t change a thing that got me to where I am today.

 But boy do I wish I could go back and tell my 22-year-old self to breathe.
 Things have a way of working themselves out in a miraculous fashion you could never even dream of.

 Here are 25 things I wish I could tell my younger self:

-Girl, put your time in.
+Keep hustling.
 Every day, you’re working toward your dream, even if you don’t know what that dream looks like yet.

 One moment, one introduction, one lesson, one decision can completely change the course of your life.
 Never say no to an opportunity.